oracle-livelabs/security/oci-kms/encrypt-resources/encrypt-resources.md

     ![Buckets](./images/buckets.png "Buckets")

-2. Create a bucket in the compartment "ocw23-OCI-Vault-HOL" by selecting the compartment on the left in the dropdown list, then by by clicking the **Create Bucket** button.
+2. Create a bucket in the compartment "ocw23-OCI-Vault-HOL" by selecting the compartment on the left in the dropdown list, then by clicking the **Create Bucket** button.

     ![Create bucket](./images/create-bucket.png "Create bucket")